ic-factory/lic/CODE_OF_CONDUCT.md

 ### Contacting Admins

-You may get in touch with the Bundler admin team through any of the following methods:
+You may get in touch with the Lic admin team through any of the following methods:

-- Email [the Bundler maintainers](http://bundler.io/contributors.html) as a group at [team@bundler.io](mailto:team@bundler.io).
+- Email [the Lic maintainers](http://lic.io/contributors.html) as a group at [team@lic.io](mailto:team@lic.io).
 - Directly message any maintainer in private (through Slack, Twitter, email, or other available option) if that is more comfortable

 ### Further Enforcement